-In this article, we break down the most important types of lighting as well as some common lighting techniques that are used in every hotel.
+In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 What types of Lighting are used in Hotels?

-Hotels utilize a number of lighting styles and techniques to bring the space to life.
+Hotels utilize several lighting styles and techniques to bring the space to life.
 You can use any of the hundreds of lighting options and mix them up to create a unique and functional design.
 But at its core, most hotel lighting setups fall into a few simple categories.

 Ambient Lighting

 Ambient light is the passive background light that evenly illuminates the entire space.
-Also known as mood lighting or general lighting, it is the bases for every lighting system.
-The goal of ambient lighting is not to create a bright or well-lit environment, instead, it is there to counter the darkness.
+Also known as mood lighting or general lighting, it is the basis for every lighting system.
+The goal of ambient lighting is not to create a bright or well-lit environment.
+Instead, it is there to counter the darkness.

 Ambient light can be created using several different techniques and light fixtures.
 You can use indirect light from wall-mounted spotlights or direct light from a ceiling-mounted chandelier, to light up a room.